3 Productivity Apps That Helped Me Stay On Track Last Fall

 Download Monny on iTunes App Store.

-Bear is a charming and distraction free writing app that features editing tools that gives the user freedom in creating quick notes to thought-out prose.
-So whenever I need to tap out those ideas that ends up as a blog post, I have the efficiency to do it on the go.
+A charming and distraction free writing app that features editing tools that gives the user freedom in creating quick notes to thought-out prose.

 The unique thing that I appreciate about this app is that it has a word count, read time, and can export the file into Word Doc, PDF, and HTML which I believe sets it apart from the other note-taking apps (aside from the beautiful interface, of course).